-Removing air bubbles from your radiators can make your heating system run more efficiently and waste less energy.
+Removing air from your radiators makes your heating system more efficient and wastes less energy.

 What difference does it make?

 Heating accounts for 60% of the energy used at home.
-Air bubbles in your radiator make the heating system work harder reach the right tempertaure.
+Air bubbles in your radiator make the heating system work harder to reach the right temperature.

 This activity lowers your carbon footprint by:

 - Old towel

 Step by step